Tri-Valley-Blockchain/blockchain-playground/ethereum/hello_world/Instructions.md

 Solidity v0.4.18 (solc-js)
 ~~~

-Install node modules that this project dependsnds on.
+Install node modules that this project depends on.

 ~~~shell
 # truffle init